qduong42/42_minitalk/readme.md

 ### Communication method

-examination shown that we may use **kill(USERSIG1, PID) kill(USERSIG2, PID)** functions to signal the individual bits of characters of string. *kill(USERSIG1, PID)* may mean *0* and *kill(USERSIG2, PID)* may mean *1*.
+Examination shows that we may use **kill(USERSIG1, PID) kill(USERSIG2, PID)** functions to signal the individual bits of characters of string. *kill(USERSIG1, PID)* may mean *0* and *kill(USERSIG2, PID)* may mean *1*.
 Out of these bits server shall accumulate 8bit characters.

-That is not sane!!!
-How we were supposed to figure that out Huy?

 we use **<<** shift operator, **&** bitwise AND and other bitwise operators to access individual bits

 #### Using sigaction()

+Technical Documentation of signal.h
-technical documentation of signal.h it explains that we shall define a    struct sigaction   to use function sigaction().
-It is a new concept we encounter of struct, so it is confusing, because we do not use typedef but: technical documentation (https://pubs.opengroup.org/onlinepubs/009695399/basedefs/signal.h.html) defines function's sigaction() operation. notice argument data types:
+It explains that we shall define a struct sigaction   to use function sigaction().
+The technical documentation (https://pubs.opengroup.org/onlinepubs/009695399/basedefs/signal.h.html) defines function's sigaction() operation.
+Notice the argument data types:

 ```c
 	int sigaction(int sig, const struct sigaction *restrict act, struct sigaction *restrict oact);